AztlanEngineering/front2/README.md

 ## Caveats
 - we cannot use bun to load the server because of the reliance of swc for relay compat
+- reasons not to use vike :
+  - too much magic
+  - forces in the router
+  - several wrappers around renderer fn, undocummented stream apis